 This section describes the common actions you can perform on a CNQ cluster after deploying it.

-Adding a Node to an Existing Cluster
+Adding Nodes to an Existing Cluster

 - Log in to the AWS CloudFormation console.